 Bumping up sagging biotin levels could help you control your blood sugar.
-Experts say when you’re deficient in the important B vitamin your pancreas can begin to slow down on insulin production.
-As a result, your blood sugar can skyrocket.
+Experts say when you’re deficient in this important B vitamin your pancreas can begin to slow down on insulin production.
+As a result, your blood sugar can skyrocket leading to diabetes.

 Biotin reduces insulin resistance and improves glucose tolerance, according to animal studies.
-And research has revealed that biotin levels tend to be lower in diabetics than the average Joe.
+And research has revealed that biotin levels tend to be lower in folks with diabetes than the average Joe.

 Take, for example, the double-blind, placebo-controlled study published in The American Journal of the Medical Sciences.
-In it, a combo of chromium picolinate and biotin significantly improved cholesterol levels, and lowered blood glucose, in a group of type-2 diabetics.
+In it, a combo of chromium picolinate and biotin significantly improved cholesterol levels, and lowered blood glucose, in a group of folks with type-2 diabetes.

 And in a placebo-controlled clinical trial, folks taking 600 micrograms of chromium picolinate and two milligrams of biotin for 90 days had their hemoglobin A1c (a measure of blood sugar levels over time) and blood glucose levels plummet.
-And researchers say the one two punch may be particularly useful for folks who are really struggling to get their blood sugar under control.
+Researchers say this one-two punch may be particularly useful for folks who are really struggling to get their blood sugar under control.

 Earlier you learned about some foods that are rich in chromium.
 Good food sources of biotin include…